No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 On the first snap, DeVonta Smith turned Tagovailoa’s short pass into a 50-yard gain.
 The Crimson Tide went on to score an Orange Bowl-record 21 points in the opening quarter.

-“It’s not the result we wanted or expected,” Sooners coach Lincoln Riley said.
+“It’s not the result we wanted or expected,” Riley said.
 “We had a hard time breaking their string of momentum.
 We dug ourselves too big a hole.”

 At one point the disparity in yards was 191-0.
 The most noise the Sooners mustered in the early going was when linebacker Kenneth Murray talked trash with the Alabama bench — with his team trailing by three touchdowns.